ansys/pylumerical/doc/source/api/index.rst

         :link: simobject_class
         :link-type: doc

-        Auxiliary classes used to represent simulation objects, their results, and IDs.'
+        Auxiliary classes used to represent simulation objects, their results, and IDs.

     .. grid-item-card:: Autodiscovery
         :link: autodiscovery